 Central Vermont offers a unique combination of small-town charm, outdoor recreation, and access to legal cannabis retail.
 Whether you live in the area or you’re visiting from out of state, knowing where to buy cannabis legally and what the rules are makes the experience smoother and more informed.

 At Juana’s Garden in Montpelier, we serve customers from across Central Vermont, including Barre, Waterbury, Northfield, and beyond.
-This guide covers everything you need to know about buying cannabis in the region, from state laws to what you’ll find when you walk through the door.
+This guide covers everything you need to know about buying cannabis in the region from state laws to what you’ll find when you walk through the door.

 Understanding Vermont’s Cannabis Laws